 Best Perks: Chase Sapphire Preferred vs United Explorer Card?

-United does have options for some of the best credit cards for miles in 2020.
+United does have options for some of the best credit cards for miles.
 The United℠ Explorer Card comes with two United Club℠ one-time passes annually, free first checked bag, up to $100 Global Entry or TSA Pre✓® fee credit, priority boarding, primary CDW on car rentals, and no fees on foreign transactions.

 Both of these cards have Visa Signature benefits, like free movies, hotel discounts, and wine tastings.